COVID surge: Kerala govt to step up measures to stop virus spread | Health

 - India

+The statement said only 1,431 COVID-19 cases were reported in the state so far in December and there are very few patients under treatment in hospitals.

+It, however, warned that the people should be more careful as the transmissible rate of the new variant is very high.

-In view of the surge in COVID-19 cases abroad, the Kerala government on Wednesday decided to intensify measures to prevent the spread of the virus in the southern state.
+Earlier, addressing a press conference, Chief Minister Pinarayi Vijayan said the government has decided to intensify measures to prevent the spread of the virus in the southern state.

-This was announced by Chief Minister Pinarayi Vijayan at a press conference here.

 Vijayan urged people to take steps to protect themselves from getting infected by the virus, although COVID-19 cases are less in the state.